ssanso11/music-chat-new/README.md

 # MusicChat

 MusicChat aims to make online music lessons easier.
 Now ported over to Typescript, Next.js, and GraphQL!
-The old repository (using MERN stack) can be found [here](https://github.com/ssanso11/WebChatApp)
+The old repository (using MERN stack) can be found [here](https://github.com/ssanso11/WebChatApp).
+Still very much a work in progress :)

 ## Installation